 Lean thinking allows businesses to offer the best products and services to their customers while optimising the resources used to develop them.
-This helps bring about customer satisfaction while also saving company money and increasing profitability.
+This helps bring about customer satisfaction while also saving company money, increasing profitability and reducing pressures.

 Avoiding unnecessary costs, not having to work overtime, giving clients high-quality products at the specified deadline — those are some of the points that may immediately come to mind.
 How can one make sure all this is achieved?
 That’s where lean thinking comes in.